-Before you submit your paper, please ensure you have completed the following, or your paper could be returned:
+Before you submit your manuscript, please ensure you have completed the following, or your manuscript may be returned:

-- Authorship, copyright, disclosure, and consent form is completed and included (available at www.bcmj.org). - □ Abstract is provided. - □ Three key words are provided. - □ Author information is provided for all authors. - References in text are in correct numerical order. - Reference list is in correct numerical order and is complete. - References list contains up to three authors only. - $\hfill\square$ All figures and tables are supplied. - □ Permissions letters are included.
+- □ "Authorship, copyright, and disclosure" form is completed online (available at www.bcmj.org/ authorship-copyright-disclosure-form). - □ Abstract is provided. - □ Three key words are provided. - □ Author information is provided for all authors. - $\hfill\square$ References in text are in correct numerical order. - Reference list is in correct numerical order and is complete. - $\Box$ References are in the style described above. - □ All figures and tables are supplied. - □ Permissions letters are included.